mattermost/docs/source/install/trouble_mysql.rst

  **Checking that ``mmuser`` Exists**

- To check that this user exists log in to MySQL as root:
+ To check that this user exists, log in to MySQL as root:
 ``mysql -u root -p``.

 When prompted, enter the root password that you created when installing